 James Fulford writes:We're reposting Peter Brimelow's 2015 piece on rethinking MLK Day, and will continue to do so every year until we Overcome.
 Even though it's 2016, ArkansasOnline refers to "Martin Luther King Jr./Robert E. Lee birthday closings, because there's still an Arkansas state holiday honoring Gen. Robert E. Lee.
 See MLK Day And Lee’s Birthday Debate Heats Up Again, 5newsonline.com, (CBS Little Rock) January 15, 2016.

 One reason for the “heat” is last years’ mass murder (heavily promoted by the media) of nine black churchgoers in Charleston, South Carolina, by Dylann Roof, a white man.
 This led to an orgy of hate against the Confederate Flag, and all symbols of the Confederacy.
 Could any such mass murder, committed by a black person who hated whites on anti-racist principles, lead to a revulsion against MLK?
 Apparently not—many, many such killings have been reported here on VDARE.com, and nothing is ever said about by the media, or the President.
-In 2014, I noted that 116 people, mostly whites, have been killed by 18 black “disgruntled employees” in the last 40 years.A note on censorship—when Peter Brimelow wrote this last year, we shared it on Facebook, as we always do, and the link to it was taken down for some unknown Facebook reason.
-This happened just recently to a Brenda Walker post about Cologne.
-Let me know if you see it happen on your own Facebook page.
+In 2014, I noted that 116 people, mostly whites, have been killed by 18 black “disgruntled employees” in the last 40 years.

-, has been by now weighed in the balance for almost thirty years.
+But there’s a silver lining, sort of, in this tale of attempted historical lobotomy: it shows that public holidays come—and they go.
+Martin Luther King Day, rushed through Congress with Obamacare-style disregard of process in 1983, has been by now weighed in the balance for almost thirty years.
 It has inarguably (but unmentionably) been found wanting.
 It is time for it to go.

 And in fact, I believe it will go, or at least be quietly suppressed like Robert E. Lee Day.
 The reasons:

 It is obvious to everyone that there is a reason King’s FBI files were sealed for fifty years back in 1977, and only the Main Stream Media’s typically relentless Politically Correct air cover prevented this flagrant maneuver from discrediting the Martin Luther King Day legislation in 1983.